sds-edu/SDS-CD-GH-AWS-Guide/README.md

 In your local development environment, create a zip file named `address-book-app.zip` containing all the application files.

 - You can omit the `node_modules` folder, as Elastic Beanstalk will install the dependencies in production mode as specified in `package.json`.
-- For now, include the `.env` file in the zip, as it contains the cloud database connection string required for the application.
+- For now, include the .env file in the zip, as it contains the cloud database connection string required for the application.

+Warning: In real-world production scenarios, never include your .env file in a zipped deployment.
+It often contains sensitive secrets and credentials.
+Instead, configure these as environment variables in the deployment environment (e.g., via AWS Elastic Beanstalk Configuration → Software settings).

+While pushing code to GitHub, you can use a `.gitignore` file to exclude the `node_modules` folder and the `.env` file.
+This ensures that sensitive information is not accidentally shared.

 #### Step 4.
 Deploy Application